yerasyppp/assignment2-vehicle-system/README.md

 ## D. Screenshots

 ### Program Output
 The screenshot below demonstrates the successful execution of the system.
-It shows the polymorphic processing of the vehicle fleet, including the legendary **Toyota Camry 70**, **KamAZ**, and the **Police Hyundai Elantra**.
+It shows the polymorphic processing of the vehicle fleet, including **Toyota Camry 70**, **KamAZ**, and the **Police Hyundai Elantra**.

 ![Program Output](docs/screenshots/output.png)